catalyzeio/paas-onboarding-docs/the-paas-cli.md

 ---
-title: The PaaS CLI
+title: The Catalyze CLI
 ---
-# The PaaS CLI
+# The Catalyze CLI

 > I can't abide that contraption attached to the computer which must be gripped to navigate a cursor round a computer screen, a move which necessitates removing one's hands from the keyboard and removing it to a misshapen blob, interrupting the flow of work.